Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Evaluation

 \section{Evaluation}

-In this section we give additional context and justification for our chosen $\tau$ which defines the range of 3D IoU that AP$_\threed$ is averaged over.
+In this section we give additional context and justification for our chosen thresholds $\tau$ which define the ranges of 3D IoU that AP$_\threed$ is averaged over.
 We further provide details on our implementation of 3D IoU.